 As a health profession regulator, CSHBC recognizes that over 100 years of abuse of Indigenous children in residential schools in Canada has caused deep vulnerabilities in social determinants of health for Indigenous peoples today.

-On July 27, 2021, registrars from 11 Health Regulatory Colleges in B.C., including the College of Speech and Hearing Health Professionals of BC, gathered with an Indigenous leader, knowledge carrier, and witnesses to sign a Joint Statement of Apology and Commitments to Action in response to the In Plain Sight report at an intimate ceremony at Spanish Banks in Vancouver on the unceded, ancestral, traditional territories of the Musqueam, Squamish, and Tsleil-Waututh peoples.
+On July 27, 2021, registrars from 11 Health Regulatory Colleges in B.C., including the College of Speech and Hearing Health Professionals of BC, gathered with an Indigenous leader, knowledge carrier, and witnesses to sign a Joint Statement of Apology and Commitment to Action (PDF) in response to the In Plain Sight report at an intimate ceremony at Spanish Banks in Vancouver on the unceded, ancestral, traditional territories of the Musqueam, Squamish, and Tsleil-Waututh peoples.

 “As the leaders of health regulatory colleges in British Columbia that govern more than 21,000 health professionals, we respectfully and humbly apologize to Indigenous peoples (First Nations, Métis, and Inuit), communities and registrants of our respective Colleges who have experienced and suffered from racism while engaging with our organizations or with the health professionals we regulate.”